-A: See the "How to Enter" section at the bottom of the Submissions page on this website (use the submissions tab above).
-Entries must be made through our online platform (https://laplus.slideroom.com) by October 20, 2020.
-You'll be asked to sign up to a free SlideRoom account to register your details and review entry requirements.
-You can log into your account to to check out requirements and start your submission.
-You can save your progress as you go and finalize your entry at any time.
+A: See the "How to Enter" section on the Submissions page on this website.
+Submissions must be made through our online platform (https://laplus.slideroom.com) between June 20 and October 30, 2023.
+You'll be asked to sign up to a SlideRoom account to register your details and review entry requirements.
+You can log in to progress and finalize your entry at any time.
 You'll also have a chance to review your materials before final submission and you don't need to pay the entry fee until you submit.
 As a bonus, you’ll receive a unique code to redeem a free digital copy of the LA+ CREATURE issue upon submission.

-Q: If I entered LA+ IMAGINATION or LA+ ICONOCLAST will my SlideRoom account login be the same?
+Q: If I entered a previous LA+ design competition, will my SlideRoom account login be the same?

 A: Yes, your login credentials with SlideRoom remain the same, although you may create a new login with a different email address if you wish and you may wish to update your contact details.
-Note that the team members do not have to be the same as your past entries – you’ll get a chance to identify your new team members during the entry process.
+Note that the team members do not have to be the same as your previous entries – you’ll get a chance to identify your new team members during the entry process.

 Q: Can I enter more than once?

-A: Yes, you may make multiple entries but you must make a separate entry/application (using a new SlideRoom account under a different email address) and pay a separate fee for each entry.
+A: Yes, you may make multiple entries but you must make a separate application (using a new SlideRoom account under a different email address) and pay a separate fee for each entry.